 If you’re a Christian and you missed out this week, how about choosing something to contribute for next week’s edition?
 It doesn’t have to be a masterpiece, just a post that outlines your point of view or is designed to get others thinking.
 Being part of the carnival could be a great way to gain a little extra traffic at your blog.

 Thanks for reading.
 Don’t forget to spread the word.
-Feel free to click any of the buttons below to share the carnival on Facebook, Twitter, StumbleUpon or any of the other sites represented.If you enjoyed this post please use the buttons above to share.
+Feel free to click any of the buttons below to share the carnival on Facebook, Twitter, StumbleUpon or any of the other sites represented.Do you think some of your friends would enjoy reading Christian Carnival 309?
+Please use the buttons below to share the post.
+Thanks. 🙂